[ << ] [ >> ] [] [] [] [ ? ]

 .byte <exp1>[,<exp2>,"<string1>"...]

-Assign the integer or string constant operands into successive bytes of memory in the current section.
+Assign the integer or string constant operands into successive 8-bit memory cells in the current section.
 Any combination of integer and character string constant operands is permitted.

 .comm <symbol>,<size>[,<align>]

 Defines a common symbol which has a size of <size> bytes.
 The final size and alignment is assigned by the linker, which will use the highest size and alignment values of all common symbols with the same name found.
 A common symbol is usually allocated in the .bss section of the final executable.
-In case the optional <align> argument is not given, .comm-areas of less than 8 bytes in size are aligned to word boundaries, otherwise to doubleword boundaries.
+In case the optional <align> argument was not specified the backend’s default alignment for the given size will be used.

 .double <exp1>[,<exp2>...]

-Parse one of more IEEE double precision floating point expressions and write them into successive blocks of 8 bytes into memory using the backend’s endianness.
+Parse one of more IEEE double precision floating point expressions and write them into successive blocks of 64 bits into memory using the backend’s endianness.

 .else